 As the disease progresses, your role by necessity will shift.
 Your loved one may need help bathing, eating, getting dressed, and more.
 Eventually, in late-stage dementia, the individual may be nonverbal, be unable to walk, and require assistance for most activities of daily living.

-When Should I Choose a Memory Care Community?
+When Is the Right Time for a Memory Care Community?

-Choosing to move a loved one to a memory care community is difficult and filled with emotion for everyone involved.
+Choosing to move a loved one to a memory care community can be filled with emotion for everyone involved.
 You may feel a sense of inadequacy, guilt, or fear for the future.
-Some people may have made a promise to their loved one that they would never move them to a nursing home – which can further complicate matters.
+Some people may have promised their loved ones that they would never move them to a nursing home – which can further complicate matters.

 - Is the person with dementia unsafe in their current home?